Intelligent People Counting Cameras

 The thermal camera offers different count modes, multiple lines to capture people going in different directions, the ability to count groups*, different capture logic, counts children as well as adults (which for some customers can be a weakness).

 Thermal cameras also offers the ability to communicate between them to track very wide units as if it was seen by “one camera”.

 As a counter point to this weakness, you never have to worry about lighting conditions or counts created by shadow.
 The conclusion is a thermal camera that is correctly calibrated is a system you can trust, and it is has unique ability that can make it the BEST for specific scenarios, such as locations or entries with low lighting.

 There are many providers of this technology.
 Hella, Point grey (manufacturer of the Brickstream), Xovis, are some of the well-known names in this field.
 The technology is based on video analysis, but by using two video lenses, it allows the camera to analyze height information.This makes it more accurate overall than a single lens video camera.
 It also means it is less sensitive to shadows and sees in “3D”, permitting the filtering of objects or children based on minimum height settings.
 Some of these cameras are even starting to add advanced shape recognition to allow a greater range of features, such as correctly differentiating adults from children and counting them independently.
-This is now what we offer with the 3DScope II.
+This is now what we offer with the 3D SCOPE II LC.

 In North America, 3D cameras are often referred to as the best available technology, especially for retail.

 This is usually true as when compared to thermal cameras they will only fall short if the environment is extremely dark.
 As for the rest, it does not suffer from the “person disappearing when still” problem, and depending on the manufacturer, provides all the features a thermal camera can provide and more.

 As with the thermal camera, stereoscopic camera can also be installed outside, when enclosed in proper protection.